 Build social proof with case studies

-By sharing stories of how you help your customers, you build trust and credibility that you deliver on your promises.
-Use case studies to attract new customers, and fuel your sales process to convince skeptical buyers you can get results.
+By sharing stories of how you help your customers, you build trust and credibility around the fact that you deliver on your promises.
+Use case studies to attract new customers, and fuel your sales process to convince sceptical buyers you can get results.

 For example, we’re regularly talking to our members to feature them on the blog.
 These face-to-face meetings are the perfect chance to get their thoughts on the Tide app and collect valuable feedback, which is exactly what we’ve done in this member spotlight:

-You don’t need to visit your customers to capture this type of video content.
-Ask them to send video reviews about why they’d recommend your business.
+You don’t need to visit your customers to capture these types of videos.
+Instead, you can ask them to send self-made video reviews about why they’d recommend your business.
 Include instructions on how to record their video with high-quality lighting, backgrounds and sound.

 Demonstrate authenticity with behind-the-scenes videos